KingMahmud/AntiFrida_Bypass/README.md

 # AntiFrida_Bypass

-Generic script to vypass some frida checks(anti frida)
+Generic script to bypass some frida checks(anti frida)

 Please star or fork it if you use it -> it will give me confidence that the community likes it